maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/11-like.md

 ## Escape Characters

-- To treat the wildcard characters as the regular characters
+- To treat the wildcard characters as regular characters
 - We can only escape one character at a time
 - We use the `ESCAPE` clause for this
   - We specify which character to use as the escape character